0xHamy/markdown-moment/README.md

 - Security
 	- Implement strict one type use cookies and auth token for all actions
 	- Perform force logout after 5 minute of inactivity
+- admin login will also require VPN access to the server

 the updates from github are all performed manually and when you create an update, a new copy of that course is made, this temporary copy could be compared with the previous course and also viewed in preview to ensure everything works.